The holidays are upon us and baking is in full production in my kitchen. I love to make creative and cute food projects for Christmas.

 Decorating is the fun part.
 The kids will LOVE this stage of the process.

 Once you have the icing on the brownie shapes, just let your imagination go wild to decorate them.
-It’s Christmas time and baking with kids is one of the most fun parts of making recipe!
+It’s Christmas time and baking with kids is one of the most fun parts of making recipes!

 Holiday Shaped Brownie Pops